multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m4/README.md

 # Interpretation of the numbers (`speed` and `f_speed`)

 ## benchmarks.py
 Running `python3 benchmarks.py` will produce benchmarks for the implementations.
-For each of the parameters `lightsaber`, `saber`, and `firesaber`, we report four different implementations.
+For each of the parameters `lightsaber`, `saber`, and `firesaber`, we report two different implementations.
 They are distinguished by the chosen strategy.
 Each implementation is reported as the following:
 ```
 M4 results for {scheme} (impl={impl})
 {scheme}{impl}keygen: XXXk